palw3ey/ye3cert/README.md

 # ye3cert

-A container certificate authority server based on Openssl and Alpine, for creating and managing certificates.
+An image certificate authority server based on Openssl and Alpine, for creating and managing certificates.
 Light server, below 20 Mb.
 Including CRL, OCSP and HTTP server.
 GNS3 ready.

 The /data folder is persistent.